-My oil paintings explore psychological oppositions and the existential struggle of bringing them together.
-The coexistence of love and pain or divinity and mundanity in the mind are common subjects in my work.
+In my oil paintings, I use fracture to depict the layers of emotional and symbolic associations embedded into our perceptions of the mundane.
+The struggle to integrate these internal meanings with our cultural and social spheres is a recurring theme in my works.
 My visual language moves between heavy illusionism and expressive mark making.
-I apply many layers of paint to evoke the depth and density of the mind.
-As an aspiring Tibetan Buddhist practitioner, I am constantly contemplating impermanence.
+Layers of paint evoke the depth of experience.
+As a Tibetan Buddhist, I am constantly contemplating impermanence.
 These sobering meditations often serve as the inspiration behind my work.
-Religious and spiritual tropes imbue my images with allegorical meanings.
-Recently, my paintings have focused on tragedy and our response to tragedy.
+Religious and spiritual tropes imbue my images with allegorical meanings, inviting reflection on the timelessness of contemporary dilemmas.
+Recently, my paintings focused on tragedy and our response to tragedy.
 In Baroque-inspired pieces I grieved our mortality and geopolitical war.
 Additionally, I considered how we cope with these conditions.
-Influenced by the texts of philosopher Byung-Chul Han, I investigate how secluded the modern subject has become, and the importance of spaciousness and play.
+Influenced by the texts of philosopher Byung-Chul Han, I investigate the isolation of the modern subject and the importance of spaciousness and play in our current society.
 My works have been greatly inspired by my time abroad in Florence.
-For four months, I traveled throughout Europe to discover how the master’s understood the project of art making.
+For four months, I traveled throughout Europe to discover how the masters understood the project of art making.
+This immersion continues to inform my technical and conceptual approach.
 I am currently working on a series of paintings on Brooklyn nostalgia and a longing for the Caribbean.
-Through vignettes from my childhood, I aim to bridge these two cultural worlds together.
+Through connecting these two cultural worlds, I express my grief over my Bajan grandfather’s passing, the loss of childhood, and the gentrification of Brooklyn.

 ONAJE GRANT-SIMMONDS